CIRP researchers use computational modeling in child occupant protection research.

 Current Child Occupant Protection Projects:

-- Motion and Muscle Activation of Young Volunteers in Evasive Vehicle Maneuvers -- This project builds on the Low Acceleration Time Extended Events project and examines responses of rear seat occupants to emergency maneuvers in a real vehicle rather than in a laboratory setting.
-In partnership with The Ohio State University Injury Biomechanics Research Center and the University of Virginia Center for Applied Biomechanics, the research team has conducted an on-road (test track) assessment using professional drivers where video, electromyography, and motion capture data was captured on rear seat restrained occupants age 6 years and older.
-The goal is to optimize vehicle restraint and seat design to provide protection in these common real-world scenarios.
-Principal Investigator: Kristy Arbogast, PhD; Funding: Toyota Collaborative Safety Research Center
+- Motion and Muscle Activation of Young Volunteers in Evasive Vehicle Maneuvers-- In partnership with The Ohio State University Injury Biomechanics Research Center and the University of Virginia Center for Applied Biomechanics, this project builds on the Low Acceleration Time Extended Events project and examines responses of rear seat occupants to emergency maneuvers in a real vehicle rather than in a laboratory setting.
+Principal Investigators: Kristy Arbogast, PhD; Valentina Graci, PhD Funding: Toyota Collaborative Safety Research Center

 - An Analysis of the Interaction between Child Occupants and Deploying Frontal Passenger Air Bags- A Modern Examination -- This project explores and quantifies the injury potential for children in front of a deploying modern front passenger air bag for those in forward-facing child restraints and booster seats across a range of misuse conditions and crash scenarios.
 Principal Investigator: Aditya Belwadi, PhD; Funding: Center for Child Injury Prevention Studies (CChIPS)